-Filed by the Registrant [X]

-Filed by a Party other than the Registrant []

-Check the appropriate box:

-[X] Preliminary Proxy Statement

-[] Confidential, for Use of the

-Commission Only (as permitted by

-Rule 14a-6(e)(2))

-[] Definitive Proxy Statement

-[] Definitive Additional Materials

-[] Soliciting Material Pursuant to Rule 14a-12

-WASTE MANAGEMENT, INC. (Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- [X] No fee required. - [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-- [] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid:
+Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check th e appropriate box: [X] Def liminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Initive Proxy Statement Initive Additional Materials Iciting Material Pursuant to Rule 14a-12 WASTE MANAGEMENT, INC. (Name of Registrant as Specified In Its Charter) • of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ' , · [] Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

 (4) Date Filed:

+[WASTE MANAGEMENT LOGO]